Here’s how to port forwarding works with your Android’s mobile hotspot:

 More likely, you will need to implement a workaround using VPNs or specialized apps on your Android device.

-So if you want to learn all about how to port-forward a hotspot on your Android device, then this article is for you.
+So if you want to learn all about how to port forwarding a mobile hotspot on your Android device, then this article is for you.

 Let’s get started!